zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/09-sinhala-amazon.md

 [Msdiv 70] (#msdiv70) {#msdiv70 .ref .msdiv} (9 - 1)

 [APZ 70.1] (#apz70 .1) {#apz70 .1 .ref .apz} "Crazha, Arathi, Raga, Seeing the Mun
-Do not desire in Maithunia” is the maura daughters who have seen the craving, arathi, raga There was no desire or lust or love in the Maithuna doctrine” in the Dead Face It may or may not touch this pinch and the plinth.”
+Do not desire in Maithunia" is the maura daughters who have seen the craving, arathi, raga There was no desire or lust or love in the Maithuna doctrine" in the Dead Face It may or may not touch this pinch and the plinth."
 Going Kimi, this body was fills with the vertebral.
 Fills with impurity. salivate Fillen.
 Lain was fouled.
 Escape from the apricots.
 Connected with veins. blood Mesin is light. shouting and waving.
 With holes, shedding pipes from the crowd